cpske/programming1/assignments/homework2.md

 ### Requirements

-* Use methods for common tasks such as computing the total price of an order.

 1. Use arrays for menu item names (Strings) and prices (double).
 Use an array for the customer's order.
 2. The menu items and prices are specified **only** in the arrays -- don't duplicate the information.
 3. The menu items and prices arrays may be **static attributes** of the class, because they are fixed.